 The world will always need skilled engineers, and engineering firms are constantly on the lookout for candidates who can contribute to their mission.
-Engineering degrees are a time-tested way to demonstrate that you're qualified to meet the challenges of an advertised position.
+Earning an engineering degree is a time-tested way to demonstrate that you're qualified to meet the challenges of an advertised position.

 Degrees from certain engineering programs may carry more weight than others, particularly among employers hiring for competitive positions.
-Here's a list of the top 5 schools for undergraduate engineering degrees in 2015, according to U.S. News and World Report:
+Here's a list of the top 5 schools for undergraduate engineering degree programs in 2015, according to U.S. News & World Report:

 - Massachusetts Institute of Technology (MIT)

 - California Institute of Technology (Cal Tech)